nateobray/IPP/README.md

 );
 $response = $printer->printJob({raw document}, {attributes});
 ```
+To see what other methods are available see the below documentation on [Printer Object and Methods](#printer-object-and-methods) and [Job Object and Methods](#job-object-and-methods)

 ## Printer Object and Methods
 The printer object defines a printer based on a specified URI.
 When a method is called on a printer it will attempt to connect and send the request and interpret the response.